milehighcoder/team-profile-generator/README.md

 After the prompts are answered by the user, the application automatically generates an HTML page displaying the manager's team.

+Watch the video below for a thorough walkthrough on how to install and run this application!

 https://www.loom.com/share/44a277bd989b47f6a33ff4858ba6d87e?sharedAppSource=personal_library

 ## Contributing